sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

 Establishing local references to examples
 =========================================

-Certainly comands in your examples linking to their documentation is not enough.
+Linking commands in your examples to their documentation is not enough.
-Sphinx-Gallery alse enables you, when documenting your modules, to reference into examples that use that particular module.
+Sphinx-Gallery also enables you, when documenting your modules, to reference into examples that use that particular module.

 In that case within your Sphinx ``conf.py`` file you need to add to their